 Octofitter

-Octofitter is under active development and is only tested against Julia 1.9+
+Octofitter is under active development and is only tested with the latest stable julia release (currently 1.10)

 Supported data: